-Your Pre-Tax Contributions, Roth Contributions, any Rollover Contribution you make to the Plan, and the earnings on these contributions determine your retirement benefits under the Plan.
+Your Pre-Tax Contributions and Roth Contributions (together "Elective Contributions"), any Rollover Contribution you make to the Plan, and the earnings on these contributions determine your retirement benefits under the Plan.

 CAUTION

 This Summary describes the principal terms and conditions of the Plan restated on May 1, 2022, as amended.
 The Plan is the document that legally governs the terms and operations of your retirement plan and creates any rights for you or your beneficiary(ies).
 If there are any differences between this Summary and the Plan document, the Plan document will control.